The Protection of Orphans During Pandemic

 - Article 17 states that there should not be untouchability.

 The children should not be maltreated in the covid pandemic.
 They are a great boon to society and they should be considered as the future of our country.
 They should not face any kind of exploitation, abuse, or maltreatment from any other person.
 They should be cared for and loved so that they feel special about themselves.

-There should not be any kind of discrimination on the ground of caste, creed, religion, color, sex, etc. There should be child protection health centers also child help care lines for emergencies.
+There should not be any kind of discrimination on the ground of caste, creed, religion, colour, sex, etc. There should be child protection health centres also child help care lines for emergencies.
 Laws should be followed strictly and if anyone violates it then stringent actions and punishment must be inflicted against them.